-When competitive rounds are in effect, projects will also be expected to provide a Bond Cap Reservation Fee, (see Section 9.1.2).
-Projects not receiving an initial reward may be placed on a waiting list for that round only.
+When competitive rounds are in effect, projects will also be expected to provide a Bond Cap Reservation Fee.

+1.1.1.2 Commission Board Meetings

 All projects receiving Bond Cap or Carryforward Bond Cap must have a public hearing at a Commission meeting unless an exception is made.
 Commission meetings are held generally the fourth Thursday of each month except for the months of May, November, and December.
 A meeting schedule is posted on the Commission's website.